Simferopol: Early history

 Later, the Crimean Tatars founded the town of Aqmescit.
-For some time, Aqmescit served as the residence of the Qalğa-Sultan, the second most important position in the Crimean Khanate after the Khan himself.
+For some time, Aqmescit was the residence of the Qalğa-Sultan, the second most important position in the Crimean Khanate after the Khan himself.
+The area of the city once known as Aqmescit is today called Old Simferopol.

 Russian Empire

 In 1784 modern Ukrainian Simferopol was founded after the annexation of the Crimean Khanate to the Russian Empire by Catherine II of Russia.
-The name Simferopol is in Greek, Συμφερόπολις (Simferopolis), and literally means "the city of usefulness."
-The tradition to give Greek names to places in newly acquired southern territories was carried out by Empress Catherine the Great as part of her Greek Plan.
+The name Simferopol is in Greek, Συμφερόπολις (Simferopolis) and literally means "the city of usefulness."
+The tradition of Greek place names in newly acquired southern territories began with the Greek Plan of Russian Empress Catherine the Great.
 In 1802, Simferopol became the administrative centre of the Taurida Governorate.
 During the Crimean War of 1854–1856, the Russian Imperial Army reserves and a hospital were stationed in the city.
 After the war, more than 30,000 Russian soldiers were buried in the city's vicinity.

 20th-century wars

 In the 20th century, Simferopol was once again affected by wars and conflicts in the region.
 At the end of the Russian Civil War, the headquarters of General Pyotr Wrangel, leader of the anti-Bolshevik White Army, were located there.
 On 13 November 1920, the Red Army captured the city and on 18 October 1921, Simferopol became the capital of the Crimean Autonomous Soviet Socialist Republic.

 During World War II, Simferopol was occupied by Nazi Germany from 1 November 1941 to 13 April 1944.
 Retreating NKVD police shot a number of prisoners on 31 October 1941 in the NKVD building and the city's prison.
 Germans perpetrated one of the largest war-time massacres in Simferopol, killing in total over 22,000 locals—mostly Jews, Russians, Krymchaks, and Romani.
-On one occasion, starting 9 December 1941, the Einsatzkommando 11b, which was under the command of Werner Braune, whose main unit and superior were Einsatzgruppe D and Otto Ohlendorf, respectively, command killed an estimated 14,300 Simferopol residents; most of them were Jews.
+On one occasion, starting 9 December 1941, the Einsatzkommando 11b, which was under the command of Werner Braune, whose main unit and superior were Einsatzgruppe D and Otto Ohlendorf, respectively, command killed an estimated 14,300 Simferopol residents, mostly Jewish.

 In April 1944 the Red Army liberated Simferopol.
-On 18 May 1944 the Crimean Tatar population of the city, along with the whole Crimean Tatar nation of Crimea, was forcibly deported to Central Asia as collective punishment for their perceived collaboration with Nazi Germany.
+On 18 May 1944 the Crimean Tatar population of the city, along with the whole Crimean Tatar nation of Crimea, was forcibly deported to Central Asia as collective punishment for the perceived collaboration of Tatars with Nazi Germany.